Ginger Rabbit Jazz Lounge

 The same logic applies to how drinks are sequenced across an evening of live music.
 Julep in Houston has built a programme around Southern spirits that holds cohesion across a long sitting.
 The Parlour in Frankfurt on the Main operates in a European context but demonstrates a comparable discipline: a bar programme organised around the guest's arc rather than individual transaction moments.
 These are the reference points against which serious lounge operations are now measured, even in cities well outside the traditional cocktail capitals.

-For Columbus, where the bar scene has arrived at a level of ambition that rewards this kind of comparative thinking, Ginger Rabbit's positioning on Buttles Ave represents a genuine addition to the city's late-night options.
+For Columbus, Ginger Rabbit's positioning on Buttles Ave adds another late-night option.
 The format, a jazz lounge with a drinks-first operating logic, fills a gap that the city's more food-focused establishments leave open.
 See the full picture in our Columbus restaurants and bars guide.

 Timing and Planning

 Jazz lounges of this type operate on a rhythm that differs from conventional bars and restaurants.
-Programming-dependent venues tend to anchor their busiest nights around live sets, which in most American cities means Thursday through Saturday, with programming often beginning between 8 and 10pm and running late.
+Ginger Rabbit is open Tuesday to Thursday from 5:30 to 10 PM, Friday and Saturday from 5 to 11 PM, and closed Monday and Sunday.
 Arriving early in the evening, before a set begins, is typically the most reliable way to secure a seat and settle into the room before the atmosphere builds.
-The Buttles Ave location, being slightly removed from the densest Short North foot traffic, means that the walk from street parking or a rideshare is short but intentional, a small threshold that signals the shift into a different kind of evening.
+The Buttles Ave location means the walk from street parking or a rideshare is short.

-For those building a Columbus night around multiple stops, Ginger Rabbit works as a second or third venue rather than an opener: somewhere to land after dinner rather than before.
+For those building a Columbus night around multiple stops, Ginger Rabbit works well after dinner.
 The drink-forward, music-anchored format is designed for dwell time, not for a quick round before moving on.

 | Venue | Cuisine | Price | Notes |